RIVKA HODGKINSON SOCIAL MEDIA CREATOR AND WRITER

 The first step to getting out of the echo chamber is to stop only listening to people who already agree with us.
 Seek out communities of people who don't share your views.
 Don't argue, don't get angry, simply work on developing your empathetic skills and understanding their point of view.

-The second part to this skill is to make sure that you try new things regularly.
-Try a new hobby, go to a lunch spot you have never tried, take a chance on the new coffee shop down the street.
 And finally, connect with sources and real world experiences that are outside the norm for your industry.
 Rather than reading another book about business, try a fiction book.
 Instead of digging into an online class about Facebook ads, take one about how to appreciate wine.
-The intersection of information, the ability to see a new angle, makes all the difference in being able to create content that is unique. |
+The intersection of information, the ability to see a new angle, makes all the difference in being able to create content that is unique.